San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA

 731 households (0.433%)

-31.9% of the households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA reported speaking a non-English language at home as their primary shared language, which is higher than the national average of 22%.
+31.9% of the households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA reported speaking a non-English language at home as their primary shared language, which is approximately the same as the national average of NaNM%.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 In 2023, the most common non-English language spoken in households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA was Spanish.
 28.4% of the households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA reported speaking Spanish at home as the primary shared language between all members living in the household.